sarahmclo/slidles-puzzle/README.md

 ### Contrast and Readability

-Coolers Contrast Checker was used to ensure sufficient contrast in colors chosen to make the content readable for users with visual impairments.
+Coolers Contrast Checker was used to ensure sufficient contrast in colours chosen to make the content readable for users with visual impairments.

 ### Alt Text for Images